-Business owners, visitors rejoice as Yosemite reopens
+Yosemite park reopens, but fire’s toll on tourism still felt

 “We are very excited to get the park reopened,” he said.
 “It seems like a long time and it’s certainly been very quiet.”

-When Shaw heard Friday that most of the park would be reopening Tuesday, he said he felt pure joy.
+When Shaw heard the good news, he said he felt pure joy.

 “It’s a beautiful thing,” he said.
 “You realize that roads are actually paved with money.”